Cars brands and logos that start with L

 Loremo Logo

-German automobile manufacturing company Loremo was known for its prototypes, which were based on obtaining models with low weight, low fuel consumption, and creation of minimal resistance to airflow.
-The 2006 modification – Loremo LS ensured the brand’s popularity.
+German automobile manufacturer Loremo was known for its prototypes, which were designed to achieve low weight, low fuel consumption, and minimal aerodynamic drag.
+The 2006 modification to the Loremo LS helped ensure the brand’s popularity.
 The company, founded in 2000 in Marl (Germany), got its name from Low Resistance Mobile.
-The project was engaged in the production of economical, light-duty vehicles, the configuration of which provided low air resistance.
+The project was engaged in producing economical, light-duty vehicles whose configuration provided low aerodynamic resistance.
 The manufacturer’s task was to create models oriented to the markets of China and India.

 Lotec